pingcap/tidb-operator/en/get-started.md

         tidb-scheduler-644d59b46f-4f6sb            2/2     Running   0          2m22s
         ```

-        As soon as all pods are in "Running" state, proceed to the next step.
+        As soon as all pods are in the "Running" state, proceed to the next step.

-## Deploy TiDB Cluster
+## Deploy the TiDB cluster

-1. Deploy the TiDB Cluster:
+1. Deploy the TiDB cluster:

     {{< copyable "shell-regular" >}}